Does Kratom Interact With Hydroxyzine (Vistaril)?

-A. Kratom Enhances the Effects of Hydroxyzine (Agonistic Interaction)
+Kratom Enhances the Effects of Hydroxyzine (Agonistic Interaction)

-Thus, if taken together, they may cause severe lethargy, somnolence, and depression of vital centers in the brain.
+Taken together, they may cause severe lethargy, somnolence, and depression of vital centers in the brain.

 This interaction can have serious adverse effects like brain fog (confusion), morbid drowsiness, and sedation.

-B. Kratom May Slow Down Hydroxyzine’s Metabolism (Metabolic Competition)
+Kratom May Slow Down Hydroxyzine’s Metabolism (Metabolic Competition)